umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-between-regions/index.md

 versionFrom: 8.0.0
 ---

-# Migrate between regions
+# Move between regions

 When you create an project on Umbraco Cloud, you can decide to host the project in one of two regions: EU or US.

-In some cases, you might want to migrate your project(s) from one region to another.
+In some cases, you might want to move your project(s) from one region to another.
 This article will outline the steps to do this.

 The guide will use an example where a Cloud project is moved from the EU region to the US region.

 ## Prerequisites

-- Admin access and deployment rights on the project that is to be migrated.
+- Admin access and deployment rights on the project that is to be moved.
 - Git installed locally as well as a Git client like *Git Bash*.
 - A local setup that can run an Umbraco instance.
 Learn more about this in the [Requirements](../../../Fundamentals/Setup/Requirements/) article.